 6. Sign up for flight alerts

-If you don’t want to constantly manually check airfares (I like to) then sign up for fare alerts.
+If you don’t want to constantly manually check airfares (As I like to for some insane reason) then sign up for fare alerts.
 Many sites offer this service for free including Airfarewatchdog.com, Yapta.com and FareCompare.com.
 Here’s a chart that compares the leading airfare alert sites.

 7. Speak to a human